 Viral illness can spread from person to person through small droplets from the nose or mouth which are spread when an infected person coughs or exhales.
-These droplets land on surfaces and survive for hours and even days on some surfaces.
+These droplets land on surfaces and survive for hours.
 The virus can be transferred to other people when they touch the contaminated surface, then touch their eyes, nose, or mouth.
 The virus can also be transferred when people breathe in droplets from a person with a viral infection who coughs, sneezes or exhales droplets.